abilandz/PH8124/Homeworks/Homework_2.md

 gcc <input-source-code> -o <final-executable>
 ```

-In this particular case, you could compile with have something like:
+In this particular case, you could compile with something like:

 ```bash
 gcc Hello.C -o hello